 This workflow creates a record for the Oracle Policy Automation interview session and for the application before the Oracle Policy Automation interview session on a self-service Web site is launched.
 You must install and configure Oracle Policy Automation Connector so that this workflow can function because this workflow uses Oracle Policy Automation business components.
 This workflow also uses the PUB Create OPA Session business service and its methods.
-Figure 2 on page 274 shows this workflow.
+The following image shows this workflow.